zhaoq23/RealOrAI-DogDetector/README.md

    - Use Bayesian methods for uncertainty-aware predictions.
    - Evaluate multiple models (CNN baseline, MLP variants with basic and engineered features) using consistent feature sets.

-# Difference
+## Distinguishing Real and AI-Generated Dog Images

 **Lack of Sensor Noise in AI-Generated Dog Images**

 Nightingale and Farid (2022) observed that AI-generated images often contain mismatches in local features.
 We similarly find that AI-generated dog images may show anomalies like strange or missing legs, which are rare in real photos and useful for distinguishing generated content.

 Reference: Nightingale & Farid, 2022.
 "Detection of GAN-generated imagery using statistical inconsistencies."

 <img src="https://github.com/user-attachments/assets/acff67f6-125b-474d-b290-62717060685f" width="400"/> <br><br>